About This Blog

 9th September 1971 the Attica State Prison Riot

-Forty-one years ago today, the white authorities of Attica State prison in the so-called liberal state of New York – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily Afro-American inmates – … Continue reading
+On this day in 1971, in the so-called liberal state of New York, the white authorities of Attica State prison – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily African-American inmates … Continue reading

 10th September 1676 the Death of Gerrard Winstanley

-Three hundred and thirty-six years ago today, the most Visionary and Prophetic reformer of the entire English Civil War period died at the age of sixty-seven.
-Thrust into the revolutionary times surrounding Oliver Cromwell’s execution of King Charles I, Gerrard … Continue reading
+On this day in 1676, the most Visionary and Prophetic reformer of the entire English Civil War period died at the age of sixty-seven.
+Thrust into the revolutionary times surrounding Oliver Cromwell’s execution of King Charles I, Gerrard Winstanley was … Continue reading

 11th September 2001 9/11

-Eleven years ago today, all of America’s postwar bullying, lying, cheating, deceiving, extorting and specifically self-serving ways resulted in the massive attack that destroyed the Twin Towers in downtown Manhattan.
+On this day in 2001, all of America’s postwar bullying, lying, cheating, deceiving, extorting, interloping and specifically self-serving ways resulted in the shocking, gruesome, horrific and utterly tragic massive attack that destroyed the Twin Towers in downtown Manhattan.

 12th September 1970 Timothy Leary Escapes